People ask about traumatized cat symptoms a lot and in this article we will outline all the symptoms of a traumatized cat.

 A traumatized is always fidgeting and freezing when it is not necessary.

-Cats are calm pet that feels at home once you show them love and care.
+Cats are calm pets that feel at home once you show them love and care.

 Cats are also pets that remember a past event a lot, so if you get a new cat, and you are sure you carried out all the medical exams and the cat is still freezing or fidgeting, it’s wise to see your vet.